Majesco Motors

 0.095

-The above figures imply a well-defined peak output of around 0.098 BHP at 6,000 rpm.
-Somewhat less than the output of 0.109 BHP later reported by Lawrence Sparey for the slightly smaller and considerably lighter 2 cc E.D.
-Comp Special ("Aeromodeller", May 1948), and also well down on the prop/rpm figures obtained in my own previously-published tests of the admittedly larger Allbon 2.8 model, which may be found in my separate review of the Allbon 2.8 diesel.
+The output of the second variant is somewhat less than the figure of 0.109 BHP later reported by Lawrence Sparey for the slightly smaller and considerably lighter 2 cc E.D.
+Comp Special ("Aeromodeller", May 1948), and also well down on the prop/RPM figures obtained in my own previously-published tests of the admittedly larger Allbon 2.8 model, which may be found in my separate review of the Allbon 2.8 diesel.

 However, context is everything in such matters.
-It must be recalled that the Majesco predates both the Comp Special and the Allbon 2.8 by a full year.
+It must be recalled that the Majesco "22" predates both the Comp Special and the Allbon 2.8 by a full year.
 Its nearest contemporary was the slightly lower-displacement 2 cc E.D.
 Mk.
 II, for which my own testing indicated a peak output of around 0.089 BHP @ 7,000 RPM.
 In terms of specific output, the Majesco’s figure of 0.043 BHP/cc is in the same general ballpark as the equivalent figure of 0.051 BHP/cc reported by Sparey for the slightly higher-displacement Allbon 2.8, which dated from late 1948 in the form in which Sparey tested it ("Aeromodeller", December 1948).
-By the standards of its release date (late 1946/early 1947), the Majesco was well in the hunt.
+By the standards of its late 1946 release date, the Majesco was well in the hunt.

 Moreover, the engine delivered its peak output at very moderate rpm.
 It was a torque producer rather than a powerhouse, being able to swing a prop of very useful size at moderate speeds.
 It was also very controllable through judicious use of the compression and mixture settings.
 All of this would have made life very comfortable for many contemporary power modellers.
 Factor in the excellent handling together with the high quality of construction, and it’s clear that Majesco had a very useable product here, at least by the standards which prevailed at the time of its introduction.